10 mighty apps to revolutionize your Podia website

 Why?
 Regrettably, Drift’s free tier doesn’t let you use bots to help your users navigate in your absence, though it does allow for a custom greeting message.

-Still, it strikes a stylish picture on your storefront.
+Still, it strikes a stylish picture on your site.
 Check this out:

 Neither Freshchat nor Drift your speed?
 If you prefer a more formal approach and want a renowned brand in your corner, Zendesk is another great live chat solution.